Getting Started

 • Disable/enable pile-up correction

-The pile-up correction can be applied on the fly on the images, this will extend the bit-depth of the images.
-The pile-up correction is only applied for images with a > 4-bit depth.
+The pile-up correction can be applied on the fly on the images, this will extend the dynamic range of the images.
+The images as shown in the software will always be pile-up corrected.

 • Disable/enable calibrated corrections